IBM/event-streams/_2019.4/02-installing/06-installing-on-openshift.md

 ### Look up the registry address

-You perform this step by using the {{site.data.reuse.openshift_short}} command line.
+You perform this step by using the Kubernetes and OpenShift CLIs.

+You will require two addresses for the OpenShift Docker registry:
+- The `<external_OpenShift_Docker_registry_address>` is required to access the OpenShift docker registry externally to load the PPA archive in a later step.
+- The `<internal_OpenShift_Docker_registry_address>` is required when installing the {{site.data.reuse.short_name}} chart later, and also required to [prepare the repository](#preparing-the-repository) if you have the `image-security-enforcement`service enabled.

+#### Retrieve the external address

+To retrieve the external address:

 Look up the internal OpenShift Docker registry address by using the following command:

 `kubectl get routes docker-registry -n default`

 The following is an example output: